Wobblyyyy/Pathfinder2/project_releases.md

 all the libraries related to Pathfinder2.
 This was done to simplify installation, and also partially because I'm really lazy.

+Please see the [readme](readme.md) to learn more about how to install Pathfinder2 without downloading a JAR.

 <h3>Prior to October 27, 2021</h3>

 Each of Pathfinder's releases will be released with several assets.
 As of